Drei Frauen mit unterschiedlichen Lipödem Stadien in Unterwäsche.

 Basics of lipedema stages: What is lipedema?

-Lipedema is a chronic condition that almost exclusively affects women.
-It is a fat distribution disorder that causes a symmetrical and painful increase in subcutaneous fat tissue, mainly in the legs, but also in the hips, buttocks, and arms.
+The lipoedema is a chronic disease that almost exclusively affects women.
+It is a fat distribution disorder in which there is a symmetrical and painful increase in subcutaneous fatty tissue, particularly on the legs, but also on the hips, buttocks and arms.

-Although an estimated 3.8 million women in Germany suffer from it, the condition is still relatively unknown.
-Many sufferers are unaware that they have lipedema and attribute the symptoms to being overweight or a lack of exercise.
-Even doctors often fail to recognize the condition or confuse it with lymphedema or simple obesity.
+Although an estimated 3.8 million women in Germany suffer from it, the condition is still little known.
+Many sufferers do not even know that they have lipoedema and attribute the lipoedema symptoms to obesity or lack of exercise.
+Doctors also often fail to recognize the condition or confuse it with lymphoedema or simple obesity.

-However, lipedema is more than just a cosmetic issue.
-This fat distribution disorder is accompanied by pain, feelings of tension, and restricted movement, and can significantly reduce quality of life.
-This makes it all the more important to recognize the signs of lipedema at an early stage and seek the help of an experienced specialist.
+However, lipoedema is more than just an aesthetic impairment.
+The fat distribution disorder is accompanied by pain, feelings of tightness and restricted movement and can significantly reduce quality of life.
+This makes it all the more important to recognize the signs of the lipoedema stages at an early stage and to put yourself in the hands of an experienced specialist.

 The 3 stages of lipedema at a glance